- Chart

 Opportunities

-- Further development of premium experiences
+- Expansion of premium offerings

-- Strategic partnerships with studios and streaming platforms
+- Strategic partnerships with streaming services

 - Growth in international markets